actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

 2. Select **New workflow**.
 3. Search for `Node.js`.
 4. Click **Configure** under the `Node.js` starter workflow.
-5. In the `node-version` field within the YAML configuration, remove `14.x` (since our app isn't compatible with this version).

 To finish setting up your initial CI workflow, commit the `node.js.yml` file to the `main` branch.